 Film & Media Industries and Professions

 This three-course certificate is designed for students interested in pursuing careers in film and media.
 The curriculum exposes you to industry structures that govern a broad range of media professions, fields, and practices.
-Individual courses introduce you to the various processes entailed in developing, pitching and producing media content; provide understanding of the roles played by various artists and professionals in the production, distribution, and exhibition of content; provide critical understanding of the key business and legal concepts relevant to intellectual property in our changing media landscape; and provide opportunities to learn about film and media practices from award-winning artists.
+Individual courses introduce you to the various processes entailed in developing, pitching, and producing media content; provide an understanding of the roles played by various artists and professionals in the production, distribution, and exhibition of content; provide a critical understanding of the key business and legal concepts relevant to intellectual property in our changing media landscape, and provide opportunities to learn about film and media practices from award-winning artists.

 Performance & Culture in the U.S.